steamroller-airmash/airmash-server/improvements.md

 ### Anti-Cheat

 - Do not send mimimap positions of prowlers that are nearby to the current player (counters prowler radar) (not sure if this is an improvement)
+- Alternatively, turn up randomization for prowler positions by a large amount

 ### Prowlers
 Multiple ideas here